-For persons dying domiciled in the BVI and/or holding immovable BVI assets, the residuary estate shall be distributed according to the following intestacy rules under the BVI Intestates Estates Act.
+For persons dying domiciled in the BVI and/or holding immovable BVI assets, the residuary estate shall be distributed according to the intestacy rules set out in the BVI Intestate Estates Act.

 It is not possible for beneficiaries to challenge the adequacy of the provision made for them under the intestacy rules.